 Although voluntary, a number of Government departments and other public bodies either require or encourage the use of BREEAM.
 These include the Welsh Assembly Government, the Northern Ireland Executive, UK health authorities and the Department for Education.
 Many private sector clients and developers also use BREEAM to deliver sustainable buildings.

-There is growing demand within the construction industry to demonstrate that buildings are sustainably procured and that their constituent materials and componenets are responsibly sourced.
+There is growing demand within the construction industry to demonstrate that buildings are sustainably procured and that their constituent materials and components are responsibly sourced.

 Sustainable procurement is procurement that aims to deliver real long term value.
 It involves understanding and assessing the effect of goods and services on the environment, the communities affected by its supply chain and the economy and then taking steps to reduce any negative effects and promote benefits wherever feasible.